 This environment allows the child to develop independently in all areas of learning according to his or her inner psychological and motivational needs.
 The learning materials are freely available for the children to learn and explore, creating a dynamic learning process guided and encouraged by the Montessori teacher.

-Hebron Montessori School has programs for children from 18 months through Kindergarten.
+Hebron Montessori School has child care / day care programs for children from 18 months through Kindergarten.
 We serve children from diverse socio-economic, ethnic, and religious backgrounds.

 The exceptionally bright, the average, and the academically challenged have all flourished under the individualized approach of the Montessori philosophy.